-Alongside his long career of teaching, Steve has directed for many of the am-dram groups in Brussels, and has won multiple awards.
-He has also written several plays, including the 2004 piece "A Slacker's Guide To Western Theatre", which was performed on the Edinburgh Festival Fringe in 2010.
-He studied Drama at the University of Aberystwyth, and is an Associate of the London Academy (ALAM).
+Alongside his 20 year career in teaching, Steve has directed for many of the am-dram groups in Brussels, and has won multiple awards.
+He also writes, and his play "A Slacker's Guide To Western Theatre" was performed by Bedlam Theatre on the Edinburgh Festival Fringe.

 In his 40 year career, Simon has been an actor, a director, a teacher, a lecturer in theatre, and the Rector of London's most theatrical church.
-He is Lynne's (our founder) oldest friend.
-They met in 1979 when he and Lynne were studying theatre at the University of Warwick.
+He is Lynne's oldest friend.

-Simon has been the Rector of St Paul's Covent Garden (known as the Actors' Church) for over 10 years, and is a prominent member of the West End's theatre community.
+Simon has been the Rector of St Paul's Covent Garden (the Actors' Church) for over 10 years, and is a prominent member of the West End's theatre community.

 "I am so proud to be the patron of English Youth Theatre.
 Theatre brings so much joy to people every day.
 It is a gift for life for all children." - Rev. Simon Grigg